 Overview of Arkansas Taxes

-The Natural State has a progressive tax rate which is based on taxpayers’ income levels.
-This means the more you earn, the more you pay in taxes.
-Tax brackets are the same whether you are filing separately or jointly.
+Arkansas utilizes a progressive income tax rate which is based on taxpayers’ income levels.
+This means the more you earn, the more you'll owe in taxes.
+All tax brackets are the same regardless of your filing status.

 |FICA and State Insurance Taxes||--%||$--|